 …and when you get to Maxine Beneba Clarke’s fiction collection, Foreign Soil: And Other Stories, prepare your emotions and self-control as well.
 I had a tough time controlling mine.

 This fiction collection from the Aussie writer focuses on physical and emotional otherness.
 She puts her characters in various places (Australia, Africa, the UK, Uganda, and Jamaica), but their struggles can be experienced by anyone at anytime.
-The issues tackled range from racism and prejudice to partner abuse, migration, bullying and social isolation, teenage pregnancy, death and loss, rebellion, and the murder of African-Americans.
+The issues tackled range from racism and prejudice to partner abuse, migration, bullying and social isolation, teenage pregnancy, death and loss, rebellion, and the murder of African Americans.
 You know you’re reading fiction, but if the stories don’t make you angry in some way, you better check yourself.

 I also loved that the stories have a distinct flow, showcasing Clarke’s background as a spoken-word poet.
 That helps given the stressful content, although some stories are quite bitin and unresolved.
-Then again, this can still be seen as a good thing because Clarke was able to make her readers invest heavily on the story/characters.
+Then again, this can still be seen as a good thing because Clarke was able to make her readers invest heavily in the story/characters.

 Read these